lucasgeron/mentoria-chat-front-next/README.md

 ## TODOS
-✅Add `/rooms` to list all rooms
+✅Add `/channels` to list all channels
-✅Add Tags, and Number of users in Room details (on lobby and inside room) Add Save Name for next time
+✅Add Tags, and Number of users in Room details (on lobby and inside room) ✅Add Filter to Channels by Tags
+✅Add Save Name for next time
+✅Add Filter to Channels by Name
+Add Filter to Channels by Number of users
 Add Random color to usernames
 Add Random avatar to subscribers
 Add Types to Messages (ServerInfo | Default )
 Add List of Users in Room
-Add Separator between ChannelActions based on 'context'
+Add Validation for unique usernames subscriptions by room (avoid 2 users with the same name in the same room) Customize the UI to sent messages be displayed on right, and received messages on left (same as WhatsApp/Discord/Others) Add a "typing..." indicator